Man wearing VR headset and interacting in the virtual reality with hand controllers

 • Anyone excited to explore the cutting edge of design

-The IxDF UX Design for Virtual Reality course also includes hands-on exercises to build your VR design skills and portfolio.
-By the end, you'll have a complete case study project ready to impress potential employers or clients.
+The IxDF UX Design for Virtual Reality course includes hands-on exercises to build your VR design skills and portfolio, too.
+By the end of it, you'll have a complete case study project ready to impress potential employers or clients.

 References and Where to Learn More